tesseract-one/Tesseract.android/README.md

 	</a>
 </p>

-### **Tesseract Android** is an implementation of [Tesseract](https://tesseract.one/) protocol for Android OS.
-[Tesseract](https://tesseract.one/) seamlessly integrates dApps and wallets, regardless of the blockchain protocol.
+### **Tesseract Android** is an implementation of [Tesseract](https://github.com/tesseract-one/) protocol for Android OS.
+[Tesseract](https://github.com/tesseract-one/) seamlessly integrates dApps and wallets, regardless of the blockchain protocol.

 #### **Tesseract** aims to improve the usability of the dApps without compromising security or decentralization.

+This page is about specifics of running Tesseract on Android.
 If you need general info or Tesseract for another platform, please consider one of the following:
 * [General info](https://github.com/tesseract-one/)
 * [Tesseract for iOS (Swift)](https://github.com/tesseract-one/Tesseract.swift)
 * [Tesseract shared Core (Rust)](https://github.com/tesseract-one/Tesseract.rs)